clvv/fasd/README.md

 eval "$(fasd --init-alias)"
 ```

-These will setup advanced tab completion and a command hook that will be
+These will setup a command hook that executes on every command and advanced tab
-executed on every command.
+completion for zsh and bash.

-After you first installed `fasd`, open some files (with any program) or `cd`
+After you first installed fasd, open some files (with any program) or `cd`
 around in your shell.
 Then try some examples below.

 # Examples